ArmoredTurtle/AFC-Klipper-Add-On/README.md

 ```

 Next, please copy the appropriate `AFC_Hardware.cfg` template file from `~/AFC-Klipper-Add-On/templates` to `~/printer_data/config/AFC`
 and modify the file to match your hardware configuration.
+Ensure you rename the file properly based on the selected board type to `AFC_Hardware.cfg`.

 Finally, review and update the following files as needed for your configuration.